Church of Saint Pierre, Moissac

 A brief comparison between the style of the sculptures in this tympanum and that employed on the Early Gothic portal of Chartres Cathedral (above), which is also a Maiestas Domini, clearly illustrates the very lively, almost agitated sense of the figures at Moissac.
 At Chartres, the twenty-four elders are now the voussoirs in the archivolts and the figure of Christ, seated frontally and surrounded by the mandorla, is flanked by the four evangelical beasts.
 Here, however, is a sense of clarity and three-dimensionality that is markedly different from the style seen at Moissac.

-And as the road weary pilgrims would have approached the portal of the church Saint-Pierre, they were met with spectacular imagery that warned against sin, and reminded them of Christ’s sacrifice and his final coming.
+And as the road weary pilgrims would have approached the portal of the church Saint Pierre, they were met with spectacular imagery that warned against sin, and reminded them of Christ’s sacrifice and his final coming.
 The portal at Moissac would have been a veritable feast for the Romanesque viewer’s eyes and souls.

-Cite this page as: Dr. Shannon Pritchard, "Saint-Pierre, Moissac," in Smarthistory, August 8, 2015, accessed March 18, 2024, https://smarthistory.org/saint-pierre-moissac/.
+Cite this page as: Dr. Shannon Pritchard, "Church of Saint Pierre, Moissac," in Smarthistory, August 8, 2015, accessed October 3, 2024, https://smarthistory.org/saint-pierre-moissac/.